LGBTQ Pride Month History And Why It Matters

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Every June, LGBTQ individuals, organizations, and allies celebrate Pride Month in communities across America.
-Along with the well-known tradition of Pride parades, LGBTQ Pride Month usually includes activities and events ranging from drag shows to sexual health workshops in support of the queer community.
-Yet many people may not be aware of how this tradition began or why it remains so significant for the well-being of LGBTQ people.
+Despite the visibility of this month of celebration, many people may still be unaware of how this tradition began or why it remains so significant for the well-being of LGBTQ+ people.
 What are the origins of Pride Month, and why is it important for mental health?

 A male couple smile at one another while standing outside and wrapping their arms around one another.